mezgoodle/weather-bot/README.md

 ## Features

-- /now [city] - get actual information in the city.
+- /w **city_name** - get weather information in city for 4 days

-- /tomorrow [city] - get information in the city after 24-27 hours.
+- /lang **lang_code** - set language information in database for getting main weather info in native language

-- /set [city] - sets in database selected city.
+- /set **city** - sets in database selected city.

-- /w - shows weather for set city by /set command.
+- /weather - get weather information in city by language that you set in database for 4 days.

 - /location - get actual information in the city by geographical point.